leapt/admin-bundle/docs/getting_started.rst

     # app/config/routing.yml

-    snowcap_admin:
+    leapt_admin:
-        resource: "@SnowcapAdminBundle/Resources/config/routing.yml"
+        resource: "@LeaptAdminBundle/Resources/config/routing.yml"
         prefix: /admin

 Step 5: Configure Assetic
 -------------------------

-SnowcapAdminBundle uses assetic in order to speed up the display of the admin pages.
-You must add SnowcapAdminBundle to the list of configured assetic bundles.
+LeaptAdminBundle uses assetic in order to speed up the display of the admin pages.
+You must add LeaptAdminBundle to the list of configured assetic bundles.
 Additionally, the lessphp and cssrewrite filters must be enabled for the AdminBundle to work.

 .. code-block:: yaml